Frequently Asked Questions

 A: It is being built on the site of the Walden Square Apartments, a successful affordable housing complex in North Cambridge that is owned and operated by WinnCompanies.

-A: This project is being proposed to increase the affordable housing available to individuals and families who want to live in Cambridge.
-Walden Square Apartments currently has a waiting list of more than 900 households that would like to live there.
+A: This project was proposed to increase the affordable housing available to individuals and families who want to live in Cambridge.
+Walden Square Apartments currently has a waiting list of nearly 1,000 households that would like to live there.

 Q: What is the proposed unit mix for this project?

-Q: Are there green aspects to this building?
+Q: Are there "green" environmentally sustainable aspects to these buildings?

 Q: What days of the week and times of the day will construction work occur?